DHTMLX/docs-diagram/docs/api/editor/type_property.md

 ### Description

-@short: Required, specifies the mode of the diagram editor
+@short: Required.
+Specifies the mode of the diagram editor

 ### Usage